 Section 8.1 There shall be a Program Committee headed by [the First Vice-Chair], who will act as the Division Programming Chair.
 The membership shall include [the Second Vice-Chair, area programming chairs, and those selected by the First Vice-Chair of the Division] with the approval of the Executive Committee.
 The Program Committee of the Division shall plan the programming activities of the Division and coordinate these with the AIChE Program Committee and with the programming activities of other Divisions and related groups outside of AIChE.
 The Division Programming Chair will be a member of the AIChE Program Committee.
 See End Note IV.8-1

 Section 8.2 There shall be a Planning Committee headed by the Second Vice-Chair.
 The membership shall include the First Vice-Chair and the Directors of the Division.
 Past chairs may be invited as ex-officio members.
-The Planning Committee is responsible for long-term planning and provides recommendations to the Division Board concerning technical programming, publication, and other long-term issues of importance to the Division, to enable the Division to meet its objectives.
+The Planning Committee is responsible for long-term planning and provides recommendations to the Division Board concerning technical programming, membership, publication, and other long-term issues of importance to the Division, to enable the Division to meet its objectives.

 Section 9.1.
 Subcommittees may be formed at the discretion of the Division Board.
 Examples include [Awards Subcommittee, Outreach Subcommittee, Web Subcommittee, and Newsletter Subcommittee].
 Subcommittee chairs will be appointed by the Division Chair with the approval of the Executive Committee.
 Diversity should be considered in the appointment of subcommittee leaders and members.
 The subcommittee chairs hold ex-officio membership on the Division Board with[out] voting privileges, and they will ordinarily be asked to give reports at Board meetings.
 Subcommittees will be reviewed annually by the Executive Committee, and the services of any such committees or committee members may be terminated at any time by the Chair with the approval of the Division Board.
 See End Note IV.9-1